Kiyan Shahr Metro Station

 Kiyan Shahr Metro Station is a station of Tehran Metro Line 6.
 It is located at the junction of Salehi St. and Azizkhani St., two local streets in the neighbourhood of Kiyanshahr.
-The station primarily serves this neighbourhood, with no transit connection.
-The closest bus stop is approximately 300 m to the north, where lines 316 Shush Metro-Kianshahr and 318 Khorasan Sq.-Kiyanshahr run.
+The station primarily serves this neighbourhood, with no connection to other transit services.
+The closest bus stop is approximately 300 m to the north, where lines 316 Shush Metro-Kianshahr and 318 Khorasan Sq.-Kiyanshahr operate.